knative/docs/blog/docs/events/knative-projectmeeting-kubecon-eu-2023.md

-# Annoucing Knative Project meeting and Knative Kiosk in the expo area at KubeCon + CloudNativeCon Europe 2023
+# Announcing Knative Project meeting and Knative Kiosk in the expo area at KubeCon + CloudNativeCon Europe 2023
 Date: 2023-03-13

 ![image](images/kubecon.jpg)